RayTheBoss/Ravid/dontreadme.txt

-fuck you, i told you to dont read you mf
+fuck you!, i told you to dont read you mf